koutlaw/index.html/CV.md

 ## About me
-I have 20+ years in digital design, and I have worked for agencies including Publicis Sapient, Razorfish, R/GA, and helped found a startup that was sold for $44 million.
+I have 20+ years experience in digital design, and have worked for agencies including Publicis Sapient, Razorfish, R/GA, and helped found a startup that was sold for $44 million.
 Brands I've worked with include Mercedes-Benz, Sprinter, smart car, Google, Motorola, UNIQLO, Unilever, Nike, Converse, Ralph Lauren, Victoria's Secret, Tory Burch, Citi, Microsoft, Morgan Stanley, and several others.
 I have been a speaker and conducted workshops at SXSW, IXDA, the User Experience Professionals Association, the Internet Freedom Festival, and several other industry events.
 I am a graduate of NYU's Interactive Telecommunication Program.

 Before starting my design career I taught English in Japan for two and a half years and travelled around Asia with my mountain bike.
 When not working I like to travel, run, meditate, read, sketch, play bass guitar, create analog and digital art, listen to music, and eat vegan food.